ma08/ma08.github.com/about.md

 ---
-layout: default
+layout: page
-title: About Sourya Kakarla
+title: About ma08
 permalink: /about/
 ---
 I am a 3rd Year Computer Science Undergrad student at [IIT Kharagpur](http://www.iitkgp.ac.in/).